-Recently, scientists at the University of Southern North Dakota – Baltimore performed the first successful human brain transplant.
+Recently, French scientists at the University of Southern North Dakota – Baltimore performed the first successful human brain transplant.
 Said the chief neurosurgeon, Dr. Cranial Head, MD, “This is a breakthrough of unprecedented magnitude.
-I’m ecstatic that all our research and hard work finally paid off.
+I’m ecstatic all our research and hard work finally paid off.
 We couldn’t be more pleased with how things turned out.”

 The patient, who only agreed to be called Jose Ivanovich O’Malley, III for anonymity reasons, suffered a massive anterior communicating arterial stroke that left him severely incapacitated.
 He was a veterinarian at a local clinic before his stroke.
 His family heard about the research Dr. Head’s team was doing with rats and contacted him about the possibility of being his first human subject.
 Dr. Head agreed immediately, “I saw this as the perfect opportunity to advance our research out of animals and into humans.
 We’ve had great success – recently – with brain transplants in rats so it was only logical to start human trials.”

 “This new brain transplant surgery is quite remarkable,” said Dr. Head.
-“My colleague, Dr. Inis Wu, and I first came up with the idea 40 years ago while we were competing in a triathlon.
+“My colleague, Dr. Sarah Wu, and I first came up with the idea 40 years ago while we were competing in a triathlon.
 It came out of the blue, really, neither of us are quite sure why we thought of it but here we are.”

 What’s remarkable about the surgery is that it is done all under local anesthetic and the patient is kept talking throughout the procedure, except for the time when the brains are switched (during this time the patient is placed on life support).
-In this case, the transplanted brain came from a local high school physics teacher who suffered a sudden and unexpected heart attack.
+In this case, the transplanted brain came from a local high school physics teacher Stephen Cabeza who suffered an unexpected heart attack.
 He was not only young but also in good health.
-His family has chosen to also remain anonymous.
+The Cabeza family wishes remain anonymous.
 The transplanted brain is removed from the original body and cooled to halt neuronal death.
 The end of the severed spinal column is treated with a new nanoglue that automatically splices individual axons to the new spinal cord when the transplant brain is placed on top.